johnrnelson/VideoManager/README.md

 #Quick and Easy Video Uploads

+** Found some bugs and new features to add so still working on it.

+** Yes I will complete the documentation.
+I'm not just putting it off. lol

+#Original Design Goals
 The goal of this project is to create a web application with the following goals:

 - A user needs to be able to upload any video to the web application server